Tree formulas, mean first passage times and Kemeny's constant of a Markov chain: Kirchhoff's matrix tree theorems

 \subsection{Matrix tree theorem for undirected graphs}

-Consider the case where $c(i,j) = c(j,i)$ for $i \neq j \in V$.
-So the Laplacian matrix ${\bf L}^{G,c}$ is symmetric positive semi-definite.
-The following result, known as {\em Kirchhoff's matrix tree theorem for undirected graphs} \cite{Kir,Translation}, is easily derived from Theorem \ref{KCCMT}. \begin{theorem}[Kirchhoff's matrix tree theorem for undirected graphs] \cite{Kir} For $i,j \in V$, let $\textbf{L}^{G,c}(i;j)$ be the submatrix of $\textbf{L}^{G,c}$ by removing the $i$th row and $j$th column.
+Consider the case where $c(i,j) = c(j,i)$ for $i \neq j \in V$, so that the graph Laplacian ${\bf L}^{G,c}$ is symmetric positive semi-definite.
+The following result, known as {\em Kirchhoff's matrix tree theorem for undirected graphs} \cite{Kir,Translation}, is easily derived from Theorem \ref{KCCMT}. \begin{theorem}[Kirchhoff's matrix tree theorem for undirected graphs] \cite{Kir} For $i,j \in V$, let $\textbf{L}^{G,c}(i;j)$ be the submatrix of $\textbf{L}^{G,c}$ obtained by removing the $i$th row and $j$th column.
 Then